 In many countries the environmentally aware mamas are now shifting back to wooden toys and with all the information out there, no wonder: carcinogenic phthalates are used liberally especially in toys meant for older kids and lead is commonly found in cheap jewellery.
 I remember reading that the most toxins in a household are found in children’s rooms.
 In addition, obviously these things also continue to be toxic after they are thrown away, polluting land and water.

-I feel there is still relatively little information in Malaysia about toxins in children’s stuff but it is getting easy to find BPA-free bottles and baby clothes made with residue-free materials.
+I feel there is still relatively little information in Malaysia about toxins in children’s stuff, but it is getting easier to find BPA-free bottles and baby clothes made with residue-free materials.
 Malaysia has actually banned feeding bottles containing BPA along with many other countries, but there is still a multitude of lunch boxes and bottles without the “BPA Free” sticker in the market.

 It must feel like an impossible job trying to beat the chemical and plastic industry but there are a few promising signs with large retail chains phasing out the most dangerous toxins and phthalate-free plastics getting more common around the world.
 It wasn’t so long ago people thought there was nothing wrong with leaded petrol but some smart, concerned citizens managed to turn the way petrol lobby was going – not a small achievement, I’d say.